Getting Involved in the League

 More information about contacting League of Women Voters of New Hampshire units can be found here.
 Information on League of Women Voters of New Hampshire membership can be found here.

-This unit started in Spring 2017 and is up and running, serving the dozen or more towns in the Peterborough Area.
+This unit started in Spring 2017 and is very active, serving the dozen or more towns in the Peterborough Area.
+They have held successful "Meet Your Representatives" events and local municipal candidates forums (May 2018 and 2019 in Peterborough) and a state senate pre-primary forum in August 2018.
 Their meeting schedule is on the Calendar page.
-Meetings change location almost monthly.
+Meetings rotate location almost monthly.
 New members welcome.

 Greater Nashua area unit formed summer 2015